 An Injury Report is to be completed for all injuries, even those for which the employee does not seek treatment.
-Complete the Injury Report form on-line and submit it electronically by clicking 'submit' button in the form.
-The supervisor or employee should also contact Steve Levenson at 864-5602 or firstname.lastname@example.org as soon as possible but no later than within 24 hours.
+Complete the Injury Report form online and submit it electronically by clicking the 'submit' button in the form.
+The supervisor or employee should also contact the EHS Safety Specialist at 785-864-4089 or email@example.com as soon as possible but no later than within 24 hours.

-In case of a bloodborne pathogen clean up, please fill out the Bloodborne Pathogen Incident Form and submit it to Steve Levenson.
+In case of a bloodborne pathogen clean-up, please fill out the Bloodborne Pathogen Incident Form and submit it to the EHS Safety Specialist.